Ok so let’s start with A

 The Aycliffe Village Local History Society has a brilliant webpage with loads of information, historic records and research about the village so if you’d like to know more I’d suggest you take a look there http://aycliffehistory.org.uk/ they certainly know a lot more about Aycliffe than I ever could and it’s a really interesting website to spend a few hours looking through.

 A is also for Angel.
 The Aycliffe Angels to be precise; these, mainly women, worked in the large top-secret munitions factory set up during the second world war near Aycliffe Village.
 Around 17,000 people worked in dangerous conditions making bullets, filling shells and making other armaments to help the war effort.
 They were given the nickname Angels by Lord Haw-Haw, the infamous Nazi propagandist.
 He said during one of his daily radio broadcasts, ‘The little angels of Aycliffe won’t get away with it’.
-Well, they did, and by the time the factory had closed they had produced and estimated….
-But at the sad cost of many workers.
-We were lucky enough to interview and film a former ‘Angel’, Irene Sefton (pictured left) ,just before Christmas last year, she was wonderful and you can watch her interview here…(COMING SOON!)
+Well, they did, and by the time the factory had closed they had produced an estimated 700 million bullets and other munitions…. but at the sad cost of many workers.
+We were lucky enough to interview and film a former ‘Angel’, Irene Sefton (pictured above) ,just before Christmas last year, she was wonderful and you can watch her interview here…(COMING SOON!)

 I’m sure there are loads more A’s so if you can think of any please let us know and next time we’ll move on to B’s.